On Transferring Transferability: Towards a Theory for Size Generalization: Example 2 (graphs): details and missing proofs from Section

 Consider the input and output spaces as (variants of) $\mscr V^G_{\mathrm{dup}}$, the duplication consistent sequences for graph signals.
 The linear layer $W_n$ in \eqref{eq:GGNN} parameterizes all linear $\msf S_n$-equivariant maps between these two spaces that are also compatible with the duplication embedding.

 The GGNN model is a modification of the 2-IGN \eqref{eq:IGN} with three key differences.
 Firstly, we treat the adjacency matrix and node features separately so that each layer has a graph and a signal component.
 Moreover, we explicitly require the matrix component to be symmetric.
 Secondly, we impose the compatibility with respect to the duplication embedding on the linear layers.
 This leads to both proper normalization of each basis function and a reduction in the total number of basis functions.
 In particular, all basis functions that output a diagonal matrix are removed.
 Thirdly, for the nonlinearity $\rho_n$, instead of the entrywise nonlinearity used in IGN, we adopt a message-passing-like nonlinearity.
-This structure mirrors the GNN model studied in~\cite{ruizNEURIPS2020}.
-Therefore, our model is at least as expressive as the GNN in~\cite{ruizNEURIPS2020}.
+The form of the nonlinearity mirrors the GNN model studied in~\cite{ruizNEURIPS2020}.
+Particularly, in \eqref{eq:GGNN}, if we set all the $\alpha$'s to $0$ except $\alpha_1=1$, and all the $\theta$'s to $0$ except $\Theta_{1,s}$, then we exactly recover the transferable GNN in~\cite{ruizNEURIPS2020}.Therefore, our model is at least as expressive as the GNN in~\cite{ruizNEURIPS2020}.

 \paragraph{Transferability analysis of GGNN.} Even though we only impose compatibility by design, we can still prove that GGNN is Lipschitz transferable with respect to some norm.
 Albeit this norm is arguably too weak. \begin{corollary} Consider one layer of GGNN, $(\mathrm{GGNN}_{n}(A,X)= \rho_n^{(i)} \circ W_{n}^{(i)})$, as defined in \eqref{eq:GGNN}, where the entrywise nonlinearity $\sigma$ is $L_\sigma$-Lipschitz.
 Endow the space of duplication-consistent sequences with the $\infty$-norm as defined in \eqref{eq:graph-p-norm} (with respect to $\|\cdot\|_{\infty}$ on $\RR^{d'_i}$).
 Then, the sequence of maps $(\mathrm{GGNN}_n)$ is locally Lipschitz transferable.
 Consequently, $(\mathrm{GGNN}_n)$ extends to a function $\mathrm{GGNN}_\infty$ on the space of graphon signals, which is $L(r)$-Lipschitz on $B(0,r)$ with respect to the symmetrized metric defined in \eqref{eq:symmetrized_p_metric} with $p=\infty$. \end{corollary}